yunseo-kim/yunseo-kim.github.io/_posts/en/2024-10-08-schrodinger-equation-and-the-wave-function.md

 > "One should no more rack one's brain about the problem of whether something one cannot know anything about exists all the same, than about the ancient question of how many angels are able to sit on the point of a needle."
 > *by Wolfgang Pauli*

-This position refuses to answer.
-Whatever claim is made about the state of the particle before measurement, if the only way to verify that claim is through measurement, then it's no longer "before measurement" - so what's the point?
-It's merely metaphysics to argue about something that is fundamentally untestable and unknowable.
+Refuse to answer.
+Whatever claim is made about the state of the particle before measurement, if the only way to verify that claim is through measurement, then it's no longer "before measurement" - what's the point?
+It's merely metaphysics, debating about something that is fundamentally untestable and unknowable.

 ### Today's Common Understanding
 In 1964, John Bell proved that there is an observable difference depending on whether the particle exists at an exact position before or after measurement, thus ruling out the agnostic position.
-Subsequent experiments have made the Copenhagen interpretation mainstream.
+Subsequently, through experiments, the Copenhagen interpretation became mainstream.
 Therefore, unless otherwise stated, the Copenhagen interpretation is usually assumed when dealing with quantum mechanics.

-> There are still other interpretations that could be correct besides the Copenhagen interpretation, such as nonlocal hidden variable theories or the many worlds interpretation.
+> There are still other interpretations that might be correct besides the Copenhagen interpretation, such as nonlocal hidden variable theories or the many worlds interpretation.
 {: .prompt-info }

 ## Measurement and Collapse of the Wave Function
-The particle does not have an exact position until measurement, and only through measurement does it acquire a specific position $C$ (in fact, due to Heisenberg's uncertainty principle, which we'll discuss in another post, even this position is not perfectly accurate but has a small margin of error).
-However, if an additional measurement is made immediately after this first measurement, the same result is always obtained, not a different value with each measurement.
+The particle does not have an exact position until measurement, and only through measurement does it acquire a specific position $C$ (in fact, due to Heisenberg's uncertainty principle, which we'll cover in another post later, even this position is not perfectly accurate but has a slight margin of error).
+However, if an additional measurement is made immediately after this first measurement, the same result is always obtained, not different values for each measurement.
 This is explained as follows:

 At the moment of the first measurement, the wave function of the measured object changes dramatically, forming a narrow and sharp $\|\Psi(x,t)\|^2$ graph concentrated around point $C$.
 This is called the **collapse** of the wave function to point $C$ due to measurement.